-Thanksgiving may be the time for tradition, but for us we decided it was time to shake things up!
-This year, we not only roasted and fried turkeys, but we also cooked the infamous turducken.
-In case you aren’t familiar, that is a turkey, duck, and chicken all rolled into one.
+Holidays may be the time for tradition, but we decided it was time to shake things up!
+This year we cooked the infamous turducken.
+In case you aren’t familiar, this is a turkey, duck, and chicken all rolled into one.
 Sound too good to be true?
 Honestly, we thought so too!

-Let us warn you, this isn’t a task you take on unless you are fully committed.
-Time and patience are your friends during the time you are preparing the most delicious turducken.
+Let us warn you, this isn’t a task you take on unless you are fully committed to the challenge.
+Patience is your friend during the time you prepare the infamous turducken.

 1. Debone all meat – turkey, chicken, and duck.
-We did this the day before to save some time on the day of.
-Depending on your expertise, this should take about 45 minutes to an hour and a half.
+We did this the day before to save some time.
+Depending on your expertise, this can take about 45 to 90 minutes.

 2. Make stuffing to place in-between each layer of meat.
 This is the list of ingredients we used, but feel free to put your own spin on this favorite.
 We also made a double batch for each turkey to ensure we had enough for each layer.